Expert Breast Reconstruction Revision Surgery in Ohio

 It will take 3-6 months before your breasts heal and settle to its final position.
 Your results will largely depend on the reconstructive methods used by your board-certified plastic surgeon, whether implants or flap-based techniques were utilized.

-Click here to visit our before/after gallery featuring Midwest Breast & Aesthetic Surgery’s past patients.
+Visit our before & after gallery featuring Midwest Breast & Aesthetic Surgery’s past patients.

 Revisional Breast Reconstruction FAQs